 There is a possibility that the router might fail to give an appropriate IP address to the computer.
-It may give rise to an error such as Windows has detected an IP address conflict.
+It may give rise to an error, such as Windows has detected an IP address conflict.
 But there is nothing to worry about:

-2. Once you find it, then press the power button on the router (this will switch OFF the router) and wait for 10-20 seconds.
+First, Look for the Power button on your router.
+Once you find it, then press the power button on the router (this will switch OFF the router) and wait for 10-20 seconds.

-3. Now, press the Power button again to switch ON the router.
+Press the Power button again to switch ON the router.